 In 2018, the MTJG network launched the peer-reviewed academic journal ‘Interactive Entertainment Law Review’ published by Edgar Elgar.

 In 2014 the Institute for Regulation and Ethics collaborated with the International Commercial Council of Arbitration (ICCA) to create the ICCA-Queen Mary Task Force in order to examine the legal, ethical, and regulatory implications of the use of third party funding in international arbitration.
 The Task Force is constituted by representatives from all relevant stakeholders, including arbitration practitioners, funders, government representatives and academics.

 The ICCA-Queen Mary Task Force report on third-party funding was issued in 2018 and can be found here.

 Professor Guido Wesktamp is part of a multi-institutional project, Enhancing Intellectual Property Capacities for Agricultural Development - IP4Growth, which aims to contribute to the agricultural and socio-economic development of West African countries by improving universities’ IP management.

 Professor Ian Walden has been given funding by The Open Invention Network to undertake a comparative study of the different approaches that have recently emerged towards patent non- assertion within an open source context, in order to better understand their legal nature, scope and implications.
 The objective is to examine current practices, with the possibility of identifying some industry best practices.

 Professor Ian Walden has been allocated additional funding by the Commission FP7 project funding for iLinc, to research and develop models and supporting tools for the provision of legal support as a professional service.
 This follows on from the establishment of the qLegal advice service initiative, led by Professor Walden.

-The School of International Arbitration at QMUL and White and Case LLP launch sixth global arbitration survey in 2015.
+The School of International Arbitration at QMUL and Pinset Masons LLP launch ninth global arbitration survey in 2019.